Layla M.: Production

+Reception

 Critical response

 The Dutch media was enthusiastic about Layla M..
-The Algemeen Dagblad called it an "important" story and gave it four stars out of five.
-De Telegraaf (four stars) praised El Koussour's talent in showing "her character's indomitable spirit" and NRC Handelsblad (four stars) highlighted the "intense acting performance of the two main protagonists".

-Internationally, the reviews of the film were generally favourable.
+The Algemeen Dagblad called it an "important" story and gave it four stars out of five, whilst De Telegraaf (also four stars) praised El Koussour's talent.
+The international reviews of the film were generally favourable.
+As of August 2024, Layla M. had an approval rating of 100 per cent on review aggregator website Rotten Tomatoes, based on 10 reviews, and an average rating of 77 per cent.
 Variety noted that the film came at a time when Islamophobia was on the rise in Western Europe and wrote that "El Koussour and Addab share a gentle chemistry that curdles into romantic tragedy".
-Screen Daily perceived an "intelligent approach to complex matters", highlighting the cinematography of Danny Elsen and El Koussour's star performance.
+Screen Daily observed an "intelligent approach to complex matters", highlighting the cinematography of Danny Elsen and El Koussour's star performance.
 The New York Times found it a "persuasive case study" of radicalisation.
 The Hollywood Reporter criticised aspects of the film such as the narrative and the development of supporting roles, whilst also praising its topicality and the location work in Jordan.

 Accolades

-Layla M. was selected as the Dutch entry for the Best Foreign Language Film at the 90th Academy Awards, but was not nominated.
+Layla M. was selected as the Dutch entry for the Best Foreign Language Film at the 90th Academy Awards.
 It was also nominated for four Golden Calves.
 Nora El Koussour won the Golden Calf for Best Actress and Mohammed Azaay won the Golden Calf Award for Best Supporting Actor.
 El Koussour also won the Special Jury prize for outstanding performance at Philadelphia Film Festival.
 At Filmfest München it won the Fritz Gerlich Prize.